Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Event reconstruction and selection

 \subsubsection{Event selection in the SL channel~}

 The $\Wc$ events with a semileptonic charm hadron decay are identified by a reconstructed muon among the constituents of any of the selected jets.
-Semileptonic decays into electrons are not selected because of the high background in identifying electrons inside jets.
 The muon candidate has to satisfy the same reconstruction and identification quality criteria as those imposed on the muons from the {\PW} boson decay, has to be reconstructed in the region $\abs{\eta} < 2.1$ with $\pt^{\PGm}<25\GeV$ and $\pt^{\PGm}/\pt^{\jet}<0.6$, and it must not be isolated from hadron activity, $\IComb/\pt^{\PGm}>0.2$.
 No minimum $\pt$ threshold is explicitly required, but the muon reconstruction algorithm sets a natural threshold around 3\GeV (2\GeV) in the barrel (endcap) region, since the muon must traverse the material in front of the muon detector and travel deep enough into the muon system to be reconstructed and satisfy the identification criteria.
 If more than one such muon is identified, the one with the highest $\pt$ is selected.
 The electric charges of the muon in the jet and the lepton from the {\PW} boson decay determine whether the event is treated as OS or SS.
+Semileptonic decays into electrons are not selected because of the high background in identifying electrons inside jets.

-Additional requirements are applied for the event selection in the $\Wmn$ channel, because the selected sample is affected by a sizeable contamination from dimuon Drell--Yan events.
+Additional requirements are applied for the event selection in the $\Wmn$ channel, because the selected sample is affected by a sizeable contamination from dimuon $\Zj$ events.
 Events with a dimuon invariant mass close to the {\PZ} boson mass peak ($70<m_{\PGm\PGm}<110\GeV$) are discarded.
 Furthermore, the invariant mass of the muon pair must be larger than 12\GeV to suppress the background from low-mass resonances.

 Finally, if the muon in the jet candidate comes from a semileptonic decay of a charm hadron, its associated track is expected to have a significant impact parameter, defined as the projection in the transverse plane of the vector between the primary vertex and the muon trajectory at its point of closest approach.
-To further reduce the Drell--Yan contamination in the $\Wmn$ channel, we require the impact parameter significance (IPS) of the muon in the jet, defined as the muon impact parameter divided by its uncertainty, to be larger than 1.
+To further reduce the $\Zj$ contamination in the $\Wmn$ channel, we require the impact parameter significance (IPS) of the muon in the jet, defined as the muon impact parameter divided by its uncertainty, to be larger than 1.